-Breakfast is always included, as well as packed lunches and dinners in the mountains as listed in the What’s Included section.
+Breakfast is always included, as well as dinners in the mountains as listed in the Included section.

 UK citizens and most West European citizens do not need to obtain a visa to enter Georgia.
 Detailed information regarding visa requirements can be found here.
 If a visa is required, travellers can apply for e-Visa here.

 The regions where our Georgia trips take place are completely safe, as they are located far from the conflict regions of South Ossetia and Abkhazia.

 Click to view travel options